RTsta/VUT_IBT_iOS-AlkoKolik-app/README.md

 - estimates the time to get sober
 - predicts the course of the BAC curve
 - exports BAC to Apple Health (HealthKit)
+- notification when you get sober
+- Hypothetical mode

 ## Screenshots
 ### iOS